Overview of Microsoft 365 Groups for administrators

 - Roadmap (if you have Project for the web)

 With a Microsoft 365 group, you don't have to manually assign permissions to each of these resources.
 Adding people to the group automatically gives them the permissions they need.

 Any user can create a group unless you limit group creation to a specific set of people.
-If you limit group creation, users who cannot create groups will not be able to create SharePoint sites, Planners, or teams.
+If you limit group creation, users who cannot create groups will not be able to create SharePoint sites, Planners, teams, Outlook group calendars, Stream groups, Yammer groups, Shared libraries in OneDrive, or shared Power BI workspaces.
 These services require the people creating them to be able to create a group.
 Users can still participate in group activities, such as creating tasks in Planner or using Teams chat, provided they are a member of the group.

 Groups have the following roles: